What to Write in a Friendship Card Messages That Actually Sound Like You

 Just BecauseShort“No occasion, just wanted you to know: you make ordinary days better.
 That’s rare.”

-Common Mistakes: Avoiding the “Hallmark” Trap
+Common Friendship Card Mistakes: Avoiding the Hallmark Trap

-The Best Message Is the One Only You Could Write
+Final Thoughts: The Best Message Is the One Only You Could Write

 Similar Posts